kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/Demystifying JAM.md

 - L1 Data: smart contract living on L1
 - New: DA layer

+TODO
 ## Appendix: Re Defining Blockspace

 Polkadot's blockspace is therefore a combination of a lot of in-core blockspace, and a reasonable amount of on-chain blockspace.

+TODO
 ## Appendix: Scalability Space Map

-1. Beefy hardware + optimization: Solana
+1. Beefy hardware + optimization in a singleton blockchain: Solana
+2. Sharding:
-2. Optimistic Rollups
+	1. Optimistic Rollups
-3. ZKP
+	2. ZKP
-4. Data and Execution Sharding
+	3. Data and Execution Sharding: Polkadot's Pessimistic Sharding

-A short digest from the graypaper.
+A short recap of the above.

+TODO

 ## Resources